AbdulsalamNAJ/reading-notes/class-01.md

 ### Q1.
 Name an element which doesn't have a closing tag.
 ### Q2.
 What does HTML stand for?
 ### Q3.
-The content of the web (such as your pictures, text, links) will show up here.
+What section of a web page contains the author of the document, copyright information, links to the terms of the use, contact information, etc.
 ### Q4.
-Which of the following is the largest heading?
+Describe the purposes of the <nav> element.
 ### Q5.
-The following tag will show a bulleted list
+Describe the purposes of the <section> element.